Shujero-Sports-Goup/ncl-league-platform/README.md

 [ ] Authentication tokens or API rate limiting

 👑 Author
-Built and architected by James – a visionary merging coaching, community, and code 👨🏽‍💻🏀
+Built and architected by Nukta – a visionary merging coaching, community, and code 👨🏽‍💻🏀